Archan6el/NSA-Codebreaker-2025-Writeup/Task5.md

 I end up creating a program that can do this for us in Go.
 I will warn the program is pretty long (I sorta just had AI cook something up).
 There's probably a better, more efficient way to do this.

-Regardless, what the program does is generate all possible variations of the first key and the second key, storing these locally on your system somewhere (like in `/tmp`).
-It then performs the Meet in the Middle attack using these keys
+Regardless, what the program does is it tries every possible value for each key, computes the intermediate encryption and decryption results, and saves those to disk in sorted chunks so it doesn’t need to keep everything in memory.
+It then streams through both result sets to find matches and verifies any candidate key pairs by decrypting the full ciphertext and checking for our known plaintext, that being `0xDE, 0xC0, 0xDE, 0xC0, 0xFF, 0xEE, 'R', 'E', 'Q', 'C', 'O', 'N', 'N'` since that will be the message I'll be trying to crack

 ```go
 // mitm-runner.go